jdhitsolutions/PSScriptTools/README.md

 ## Console Utilities

+These are commands designed to optimize or enhance your PowerShell console experience.

 ### [Get-PSSessionInfo](docs/Get-PSSessionInfo.md)

 `Get-PSSessionInfo` will display a summary of your current PowerShell session.
 It should work on all platforms.